 Instant Ramen Noodles

-Grate zucchini with a cheese grater and either fry lightly with olive oil or eat raw; for more ways to substitute carbs for veggies check out these healthier versions of your favorite comfort foods.
+Grate zucchini with a cheese grater and either fry lightly with olive oil or eat raw.
 Eat your zucchini noodles with a chopped and fried small green onion, sliced boiled egg, and sesame seeds, and season with your choice of soy sauce or sriracha sauce to taste for that ramen flavor.

 Despite the misleading nutrient call-outs of many sugary cereals such as ‘with added calcium’, or ‘contains vitamin D’, it’s not surprising that many cereals are often packed with sugar, white flour, and a range of preservatives and artificial ingredients and hide behind these claims to appear less unhealthy.
 Lucky Charms, for example, list ‘marshmallows’ as the second ingredient, so they are little more than candy.
 However, many cereals not aimed at children aren’t much better, as they often pack a lot of sugar and aren’t always what they claim when it comes to whole grain either; the best way to identify the healthiest grain products is to look for at least 1 g fiber for every 10 g total carbohydrates and less than 8 g of sugar per serving.
 Although many breakfast cereals are fortified with nutrients such as B vitamins, it’s better to get your vitamins from a range of foods such as eggs, vegetables, lean meat, and nuts and top up your levels with a multivitamin such as Phen Vites, the only multivitamin designed especially for those losing weight.